Password Boss Review 2024: An Underdog Password Management Solution

 • Your dark web email scan results and a button to run a new scan.

 The dark web scans will search the dark web (the part of the internet that isn’t indexed by search engines and is often used for illicit activities) for passwords or email addresses that have been compromised in data breaches and similar incidents.
-This is a super useful tool, and you should definitely use it.
+This is a super useful tool, and we recommend using it.

 Overall, the Security Dashboard is simple but functional.
-Once you’ve reviewed your security results, you can then take immediate action to remedy issues, such as changing compromised or weak passwords.
+Once we reviewed our security results, we could then take immediate action to remedy issues, such as changing compromised or weak passwords.

 Password Boss security dashboard overview 1